KangaRoo1372/webliero/converter/readme.md

 - make a back-up copy of your Liero.exe file (the converted file replaces all objects, even special objects)
 - put the converted file into your Liero folder
 - open LieroM8.exe file
-- set your Liero path (select Liero.exe which you want to hack)
+- set your Liero path (select Liero.exe file which you want to hack)
-- double-click your converted LWP file on the list in LieroM8
+- double-click your converted LWP file on the file list in LieroM8 window
 - select "yes" option on the pop-up window

 ## *3. LIMITATIONS*

-- the program converts only "logic" part of the mod (JSON/JSON5 file); it does not convert sprites, so that might cause some unexpected effects in the game regarding how the objects look (especially when WebLiero mod contains more than 265 sprites)
+- the program converts only "logic" part of the mod (JSON/JSON5 file); it does not convert sprites, so that it might cause some unexpected effects in the game regarding how the objects look (especially when WebLiero mod contains more than 265 sprites)
 - original Liero has got fixed hardcoded amount of weapon objects (40), non-weapon objects (24) and special objects (14).
-The converter can convert WebLiero mods with more than 40 weapons etc., but such converted file will not be implemented into Liero properly
+The converter can convert WebLiero mods with more than 40 weapons etc., but such converted file will not be implemented in Liero properly
 - the recommended program with which you can activate converted LWP file is aforementioned Liero Stuff Activator.
-Theoretically, it is also possible with other Liero tools (i.e. LieroKit and LieroM8), however the converted file will not be implemented into Liero properly with those programs due to some differences, bugs & missing features (e.g. LieroKit does not process changes in special objects and LieroM8 processes them but with wrong or messed up values in some parameters)
+Theoretically, it is also possible with other Liero tools (i.e. LieroKit and LieroM8), however the converted file will not be implemented into Liero properly with those programs due to some differences, bugs & missing features (e.g. LieroKit does not process changes in special objects and LieroM8 processes them but with wrong or messed up values in some parameters - see more info below)
 - in WebLiero, there are no restrictions regarding parameter values (unlike in Liero, where there are limits in this respect, resulting from the game's mechanics and code).
-For this reason, appropriate conversion factors have been included in the converter code (to prevent from potential errors after conversion and implementation of the LWP file), however, for this reason some WL weapons / objects would work differently after conversion to Liero
+For this reason, appropriate conversion factors & sanity checks have been included in the converter code (to prevent from potential errors during conversion and implementation of the LWP file), however, for this reason some WebLiero weapons / objects would work differently after conversion to Liero
 - some object parameters in Liero are hardcoded and cannot be modified using even dedicated tools, i.e. they have either fixed values (e.g. repeat) or are assigned to only specific objects (e.g. laserBeam).
 In WebLiero though, all object parameters are fully moddable.
-This means that some WL weapons / objects would work differently after conversion to Liero
+This means that some WebLiero weapons / objects would work differently after conversion to Liero
 - unlike in classic Liero, in WebLiero you can edit or modify dirt effects ("textures" array) in any way you want.
-This is another reason why some WL weapons / objects would work differently after conversion to Liero
+This is another reason why some WebLiero weapons / objects would work differently after conversion to Liero
-- in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), medium sprites (7x7 size) and small sprites (4x4 size), whereas only "medium sprites" could be used as startFrame for weapon objects and non-weapon objects (and only "big sprites" could be used as startFrame for special objects).
-In WebLiero though, you can choose any sprite you want as startFrame for all types of objects.
+- in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), small sprites (7x7 size) and font sprites (4x4 size), whereas only "small sprites" could be used as startFrame for weapon objects and non-weapon objects (and only "big sprites" could be used as startFrame for special objects).
+In WebLiero though, you can choose any sprite you want as a startFrame for all types of objects.
 That's why some weapons / objects would look and work differently after conversion to Liero
-- the program also converts [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mods, however since WebLiero Extended uses some special parameters which changes the game & weapons logic significantly.
-That's why WL Extended mods would not work properly after conversion to Liero mods
+- the program also converts [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mods, however be aware that in WebLiero Extended there are some special parameters & new features which change the game & weapons logic significantly.
+That's why WebLiero Extended mods would not work properly after conversion to Liero
-- there are some issues with some properties in special objects after implementing converted LWP file via LieroM8 (propably due to some bugs in LieroM8).
+- there are few issues with some properties in special objects during activating converted LWP file with LieroM8 (propably due to some bugs in LieroM8).
 Currently known bugs: wrong values of blowAway parameter in sobject1 (Large explosion) and sobject2 (medium explosion).
 It is recommended to change those values manually in [LieroKit](https://liero.nl/download/295/lierokit16b2.zip) after activating your converted file with LieroM8 (it is weird but you will have some issues if you try to change it manually in LieroM8)
-- mods in WebLiero work properly, even if the number of weapons and wObjects is different (e.g. when there are unused wObjects in the JSON file), as well as even if the order of weapons in the weapons array does not correspond to the order of wObjects in the wObjects array.
-This is because proper combination of weapons and wObjects parameters is done in WebLiero with bulletType parameter.
-The converter detect that connection between weapon and wObject properties depending on the value of bulletType parameter, so that all "dummy" (unused) wObjects will be removed during conversion to .lwp

-**_So, if you want to have no issues after converting your WL mod to LWP, then follow these instructions:_**
+**_So, if you want to have no issues after converting your WebLiero mod to LWP, then follow these instructions:_**

-- set "laserBeam: true" only for wObject 28 (the other weapon must have this property value "false");
+- set "laserBeam: true" only for wObject 28 (all other weapons must have this property value set to "false");
 - do not make a mod with more than 40 weapons, 24 nObjects and 14 sObjects;
-- set fixed values for "repeat" property depending on shotType, i.e.:
+- set fixed values for "repeat" property depending on shotType value, i.e.:
 - for shotType: 0,1,2,3 = set "repeat": 1;
 - for shotType: 4 = set "repeat": 1000 for wObject 28;
 - for shotType: 4 = set "repeat": 8 for any other wObjects;